visaran/netlify-blog/README.md

-# netlify-blog
+# Netlify Nuxt Blog

-> My priceless Nuxt.js project
+> Static blog built for my girlfriend using Nuxt and hosted on Netlify.

 ## Build Setup